Standard 12: Effective management of goods throughout the supply chain.

 When CRS is a sub-recipient

-- When CRS is a sub-recipient, consult with the prime on the process above, unless CRS has specific procurement or distribution responsibilities for items within the grant.
+- When CRS is a sub-recipient, the process becomes consultative with the primary recipient for the distribution for which CRS is responsible.
 If CRS maintains primary procurement and distribution responsibilities, follow the process above.

 - If you are working on a large-scale emergency where several Caritas Internationalis (CI) Members are responding and/or supporting a response of the national Caritas, please refer to the Caritas Internationalis Protocol for CI Coordination in Emergency Response, Emergency Framework and Toolkit for Emergency Response documents.
 The Toolkit includes resources on procurement, distribution, logistics, warehousing, and other supply chain management resources in English, French, and Spanish.
 If you are not registered on the CI Baobab site, please register here.When registering for the CI Baobab site, CRS staff should select "Caritas United States - CRS" as their organization and list the Humanitarian Response Department and firstname.lastname@example.org as the reference contact.
 If you have any questions, please contact CRS’ Humanitarian Response Department (email@example.com).